langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

     checkpointer=checkpointer # Required for `interrupt` to work )

-# Run the graph and hit the breakpoint
+# Run the graph until the interrupt
 thread_config = {"configurable": {"thread_id": "some_id"}}
 graph.invoke(some_input, config=thread_config)